hashicorp/design-system/website/docs/foundations/colors/partials/guidelines/guidelines.md

 ### Page colors

 Page colors are used for page backgrounds.
-Our components do not use these tokens, however, we recommend `Page / Primary` as the primary background color and `Page / Faint` as a means to create a secondary level on the page for de-emphasized information, if necessary.
+Our components do not use these tokens, however, we recommend `Page / Primary` as the primary background color and `Page / Faint` as a means to create a secondary level on the page for highlighting information, if necessary.

 ### Disabled colors